Someday We'll Look Back (song)

-"Someday We'll Look Back" is a song written and performed by American country music artist Merle Haggard and The Strangers.
+"Someday We'll Look Back" is a song written and recorded by American country music artist Merle Haggard and The Strangers.
 It was released in July 1971 as the first single and title track from the album Someday We'll Look Back.
 The song peaked at number two on the U.S. Billboard Hot Country Singles chart and peaked at number nineteen on the Bubbling Under Hot 100.
 It reached number two on the Canadian RPM Country Tracks.